BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    I took the photo at the top of this post on the campus that summer, with a flip phone as I recall.
+    I took the photo at the top of this post on the campus that summer.
     I also took these:
 </p>